18 October 2019

 Also, it’s important to consider whether assessment/examinations are a mandatory part of the course, because, in our opinion, they definitely should be!
 Now, you might think ‘oh no, exams, they’re scary’, but this negative (scary) is also the reason it’s such as positive addition to a course!
 Why?
 Because if you need to complete an exam in order to become a qualified hypnotherapist and get your hypnotherapy certificate, then it’s likely that you’re going to actually have to earn it!
 You’re going to actually have to put some work into learning this new skill, which is great, because it forces you to engage with your training materials.
 It forces you to do your homework, to practice hypnotherapy with real people, and to study for your assessments.
 Then, at the end of the course, when you pass your hypnotherapy exam(s) and hand in your case studies, not only will you have a great sense of accomplishment for having worked hard enough to gain a meaningful, legitimate qualification, but you’ll also actually be qualified to do hypnotherapy.
-You will be a hypnotherapist and know how to do hypnotherapy properly, safely, effectively and confidently, and that’s something that intensive courses and meaningless certificates will never give you.
+You will be a hypnotherapist and know how to do hypnotherapy properly, safely, effectively and confidently.

 So, we implore you, do your research.
 Find yourself a great hypnotherapy training course and don’t just opt for ‘the cheapest’, ‘the shortest’ or ‘the easiest’, because you’re making an investment in yourself and your future.
 Get yourself a qualification that actually qualifies you.
 Work hard to earn your certificate so that you’re proud to hang it on the wall in your therapy room.
 By doing this, you will be laying the foundations for a fantastic career as a hypnotherapist, and you will truly be able to help many, many people in the future.